JetBrains/intellij-sdk-docs/topics/ui/principles/data_formats.md

         05 Jan, 14:04<br />
         05 Jan 2019, 14:04
     </td>
-    <td>When it is important to know the exact sequence of actions, e.g. Version Control Log</td>
+    <td>When it is important to know the exact sequence of actions, e.g., Version Control Log</td>
 </tr>
 <tr>
     <td>Time</td>